tippenein/tippenein.github.io/_posts/2016-03-27-parser-combinators2.md

 ...but, there are some scenarios where this falls apart quite quickly:

 - if we learn about other formats of data that can be included
-- if you have other parsing tasks that need similar matchers?
+- if we have other parsing tasks that need similar matchers?
-- if you need to morph the data in some way before you do the matching
+- if we need to morph the data in some way before you do the matching
 - if the list of possible separators are very large. (`\d\%|\$$|\&|...`)

 ### An example to prove I'm not making this up